 The Lady Cutler Award commemorates the contribution to the Children’s Book Council NSW Branch by Lady Helen Cutler.

-The award is presented at The Lady Cutler Dinner.
+The award is presented at The Lady Cutler Event.

-The recipient of the 2016 Lady Cutler Award is Paul Macdonald.
-Find full details here.
+The recipient of the 2016 Lady Cutler Award was Paul Macdonald.

 - Lady Cutler had an abiding interest in children and children’s literature and she and Sir Roden were regular visitors to Book Week celebrations, enjoying in particular the children and their spontaneous lack of ceremony.

-- Lady Cutler is pictured to the right on the occasion of being Invested with the Companion of the Order of Australia in 1980.
+- Lady Cutler is pictured on the occasion of being Invested with the Companion of the Order of Australia in 1980.

 Lady Cutler saw her role as one of service to the community.

-- While many do make a significant contribution in this area, their work is often unrecognised, so, in 1981 the NSW Committee, headed by then President, Edward Coffey inaugurated the Lady Cutler Award, with sponsorship from Hodder & Stoughton.
+- While many have made a significant contribution in this area, their work is often unrecognised, so, in 1981 the CBCA NSW Branch, headed by then President Eddie Coffey, inaugurated the Lady Cutler Award, with sponsorship from Hodder & Stoughton.

-- From 2012 the award came full circle with Eddie Coffey taking up the sponsorship in the name of his bookshop, Peribo.
+- From 2012 the award came the full circle, with Eddie Coffey sponsoring this award in the name of book publisher and distributor, Peribo.